UCI is No. 2 in Sierra magazine’s 2021 ‘Cool Schools’ Ranking of Sustainability Leaders

 - LEED Platinum buildings

-UCI has 20 new-construction LEED Platinum buildings, the most of any U.S. campus.
-With the opening of the Interdisciplinary Science & Engineering Building this fall, that number will increase to 21.
+UCI has 21 new-construction LEED Platinum buildings, the most of any U.S. campus.